ajitagupta/book-library-crud-api/README.md

 ![Config Server](https://i.ibb.co/NjSLxxH/config-server.webp "Config Server")

-To simulate the real-world, we separate databases with respect to a user's profile inside `application-dev.properties` and `application-qa.properties`, place and link them to GitHub, using `spring.cloud.config.server.git.uri=https://github.com/ajitagupta/book-library-crud-api`.
+To simulate the real world, we separate databases with respect to a user's profile inside `application-dev.properties` and `application-qa.properties`, place and link them to GitHub (or *Cloud*, which is where Spring Cloud comes from), using `spring.cloud.config.server.git.uri=https://github.com/ajitagupta/book-library-crud-api`.

+We add database dependencies inside `pom.xml`.

-We set the database the active profile of Config Client to `spring.profiles.active=dev` and the application name to `spring.application.name=client`.
-In Config Server, we specify the Eureka ports to `server.port=8888` and `eureka.client.service-url.defaultZone=http://localhost:8761/eureka`.
+We set the active profile of Config Client to `spring.profiles.active=dev`.

 ## 3. Spring Cloud OpenFeign Consumer